binkley/homebrewery-files/witch.md

 You have learned to draw from the land, necessity, and the teaching of other witches to cast spells.
 See the D&amp;D _Player&rsquo;s Handbook_ for the rules on spellcasting.
 The information below details how you use those rules with Witch spell, which appear in the Witch spell list later in the class&rsquo;s description.

+Every spell includes a brief note on how Witches tend to use it.
+These notes don't change the spell&rsquo;s mechanics but suggest tone and roleplay.
+A Witch often adds a personal flavor to a spell without changing the magic.

 _**Cantrips.**_
 You know three cantrips of your choice from the Witch spell list.